gammazero/deque/README.md

 [![codecov](https://codecov.io/gh/gammazero/deque/branch/master/graph/badge.svg)](https://codecov.io/gh/gammazero/deque)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/gammazero/deque/blob/master/LICENSE)

-A fast ring-buffer deque (double-ended queue) implementation.
+Extremely fast ring-buffer deque ([double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue)) implementation.

 [![GoDoc](https://godoc.org/github.com/gammazero/deque?status.png)](https://godoc.org/github.com/gammazero/deque)

-This deque implementation automatically re-sizes by powers of two, growing when additional capacity is needed and shrinking when only a quarter of the capacity is used.
-This allows bitwise arithmetic for all calculations.
+This deque implementation is optimized for CPU and GC performance.
+The circular buffer automatically re-sizes by powers of two, growing when additional capacity is needed and shrinking when only a quarter of the capacity is used, and uses bitwise arithmetic for all calculations.

 The ring-buffer implementation significantly improves memory and time performance with fewer GC pauses, compared to implementations based on slices and linked lists.

-For maximum speed, this deque implementation leaves concurrency safety up to the application to provide, however is best for the application if needed at all.
+For maximum speed, this deque implementation leaves concurrency safety up to the application to provide, however the application chooses, if needed at all.

 ## Installation